sanko/perl-fltk/_posts/2009-10-05-hello-world.markdown

 reduces code size and execution time.
 The only common exception is
 <code>value( )</code>, this does <code>redraw( )</code> if necessary.
 But
 we'll get into that in a future tutorial.

+Importing with the <code>:style</code> tag if your code requires any of these or other label and font types.

 ## Begin/End of Groups and Windows